How did Brushstroke help broaden your skills as a make-up artist?

-After the course I went back to New Zealand, because there was a lot of film work coming up.
+After the course, I went back to New Zealand, because there was a lot of film work coming up.
 I worked on The Shannara Chronicles for MTV, and a few episodes of an Australian TV series called 800 Words.
 Since arriving back in London, I have worked regularly for fashion website ASOS and a promotional video for environmental charity, Heart of England Forest.
 I have also been working on short films, music videos and bridal work.

 What advice would you give to a student studying make-up for the first time?

 Be focused.
-You need to make the most out the investment you’ve made in your training.
+You need to make the most out of the investment you’ve made in your training.
 When looking for jobs and work experience, say “yes” to as much as possible because every job is an opportunity to develop your skills – and network.

 Which make-up artist do you admire?